Regional Response Framework

-Through consistent engagement during nonprofit periods, the regional plans build a common understanding of the coordination and aid delivery resources available, fostering more planned and predictable service to NGOs, aviation partners, and people in need.
+Through consistent engagement during non-disaster periods, the regional plans build a common understanding of the coordination and aid delivery resources available, fostering more planned and predictable service to NGOs, aviation partners, and people in need.

 Each plan works to identify…

 A summary of the highest-risk countries and nature of threats within each region.

 A collaborative partner network representing the aviation and humanitarian sectors.